ingresso-group/slate/source/includes/_trolley.md

 - Add specific seats to a new or existing shopping trolley
 - Remove items from the trolley

-Note that adding an order will kick out anything in the trolley which would prevent it being added.
+Note that adding an order will remove anything in the trolley which would prevent it being added.
+The common reasons why two orders cannot sit alongside each other are:

-TODO MORE DETAIL ON THIS!
+- We currently don't allow a basket to contain multiple orders for the same performance.
+This is something we plan to change, if this is a problem for you please let us know.
+- Incompatible despatch methods for the same supplier.
+For example if you have specified "International Post" for one item, and "Collect From Box Office" for the next item, and they are both from the same supplier then these are incompatible and the first item will be removed from your trolley.
+This should be an uncommon occurence.
+- Differing currencies - for example the first item added to the trolley uses the USD currency while the second item added uses the GBP currency.
+These are incompatible so the first item will be removed from your trolley.

 > **Example request - adding best available tickets to a new trolley, specifying specific discount codes**